-Signs indicate post-fire deciduous species-replacement successional pathways have already become more common under shortening fire intervals: the transition of dominance from black spruce to birch and other deciduous species following two consecutive fires has been well documented in Interior Alaska (Johnstone et al. 2004), the Yukon Territory (Brown et al. 2015, Whitman et al. 2018), Eastern Canada (Bergeron et al. 2012) and Northern Minnesota (Camill and Clark 2000, Frelich et al. 2017).
-The effect of single reburns in black spruce stands is well examined in boreal Interior Alaska, but primarily in gently sloped upland environments (Gibson et al. 2016, Houle et al. 2017).
+The transition of dominance from black spruce to birch and other deciduous species following two consecutive, short-interval fires has been well documented in Interior Alaska (Johnstone et al. 2004), the Yukon Territory (Brown et al. 2015, Whitman et al. 2018), Eastern Canada (Bergeron et al. 2012) and Northern Minnesota (Camill and Clark 2000, Frelich et al. 2017).
+These studies are primarily in gently sloped upland environments (Gibson et al. 2016, Houle et al. 2017).
 Successional trends in flatter and wetter lowland topographies remain underexamined, though they represent ~ 42% of boreal Interior Alaska (Douglas et al. 2014, Jorgensen and Shur 2007).
 The under-examination of reburns in lowlands in comparison to uplands may be partially due to the historic unlikelihood of lowlands burning (Le Goff and Sirois 2004, Whitman et al. 2019, Alexander and Mack 2015).
-Given the trend towards warmer and drier summers (Hinzman et al. 2005), lowland environments may begin burning more frequently, making it crucial to understand post-fire successional trajectories in lowlands, particularly if their wetter site conditions are more resistant to the effects of shortening fire intervals.
-Higher soil moisture in lowlands may have an important role in mediating the effects of fire on successional pathways in lowland environments (Houle et al. 2017).
-Wetter site conditions may limit consumption of soil in fire events, therefore limiting the mechanism disfavoring conifer regeneration.
-The importance of soil organic layer characteristics in driving post-fire successional trajectories suggests that black spruce stands in lowland environments may be more resilient or resistant to change.
+Given the trend towards warmer and drier summers (Hinzman et al. 2005), lowland environments may begin burning more frequently, making it crucial to understand post-fire successional trajectories in lowlands.
+Higher soil moisture in lowlands may have an important role in moderating the effects of fire on successional pathways in lowland environments (Houle et al. 2017).
+Wetter site conditions may limit consumption of soil in fire events, therefore limiting the mechanism disfavoring conifer regeneration and effectively conferring additional resilience to short fire-return interval induced change.

-Prior research on shortening fire intervals has been limited to single reburn events (2 fires in sequence) in conifer stands, and in Interior Alaska, primarily in upland mature black spruce stands.
-This limits our ability to make inferences regarding future boreal forest community composition for two reasons: first, the cumulative effects of three or more fires on black spruce stands remains unknown, though we can expect to see fire sequences of that magnitude in the future.
-Second, research on short-interval fires has almost entirely focused on conifer resilience, limiting our understanding of the effects of short-interval fires on emerging deciduous stands.
-An increase in fire frequency means an increase in repeated short-interval events in both black spruce stands and potential emerging deciduous communities.
+This prior research on shortening fire intervals has been limited to single reburn events (2 fires in sequence) in conifer stands and primarily in upland mature black spruce stands.
+This limits inferences regarding future boreal forest community composition for two reasons: First, the cumulative effects of three or more fires on black spruce stands remains unknown, though ongoing burning is expected in the future.
+Second, research on short-interval fires has almost entirely focused on conifer resilience, limiting our understanding of the effects of short-interval fires on deciduous stands.
 Given the increasing evidence that reburning leads to stands dominated by deciduous trees and shrubs (Johnstone et al. 2011, Brooks et al. 2004, Hoy et al. 2016), understanding the effects of multiple short-interval fires on emerging deciduous-dominated stands will be essential to understanding and predicting the impact of ongoing environmental and climatic change in high-latitude environments.

 This study characterizes post-fire regeneration of tree species in upland and lowland stands across a gradient of 0-3 fires occurring via a rapid increase in fire frequency from the 1940’s to present in boreal Interior Alaska.
 We ask the following research questions: